kumina/vagrant-buckler/README.md

     127.0.0.1 kibanana.vagrant.local

-If everything went as planned you should be able to reach the ticking systems with the information supplied below.
+If everything went as planned you should be able to login to the vagrant machine.

+    vagrant ssh

 Usage
 -----

-When the vagrant environment is running you can login to the webserver with vagrant.

-    vagrant ssh

-Next spin up the docker instances.
-If this is the first run this might take a while because the docker images need to be build first.
+Once you're logged in you will need to setup the test environment.
+This will start the ELK environment, generate access logs and import them to elasticsearch.

     cd /vagrant/
-    sudo docker-compose up -d

-Next you will need to generate some log files to import into elasticsearch.

-    cd ../logs
-    timeout 150 ./genhttplogs.rb > customera_access.log
-    timeout 150 ./genhttplogs.rb > customerb_access.log
-    timeout 150 ./genhttplogs.rb > customerc_access.log

-Once the log files have been generated you can import them from

-    /opt/logstash/bin/logstash agent -f /vagrant/logstash/customera_logstash.conf < /vagrant/logs/customera_access.log
-    /opt/logstash/bin/logstash agent -f /vagrant/logstash/customerb_logstash.conf < /vagrant/logs/customerb_access.log
-    /opt/logstash/bin/logstash agent -f /vagrant/logstash/customerc_logstash.conf < /vagrant/logs/customerc_access.log
+    rake setup_env_test

 You now have a working ELK stack.
+For more rake tasks execute rake

+    rake

 URLS
 ----